RahardiSalim/os242/links.md

 ### Week 01 🚩
 <div class="link-card">
   <h2>1.<a href="https://phoenixnap.com/kb/linux-commands-cheat-sheet">Linux Command Cheat Sheet</a></h2>
-  <p>This cheat sheet provides a list of essential Linux commands, helping you navigate the terminal with ease.</p>
+  <p>This cheat sheet offers a comprehensive list of essential Linux commands.
+It’s designed to help you navigate the terminal with ease.</p>
 </div>

 <div class="link-card">